acbsp/bonafide.guru/en/contents.rst

 intelligent man.
 Make your own field and continue to be **ritvik** and act on my behalf.”

-Srila Prabhupada listened with great enthusiasm as I read to him the newspaper article.
+|SP| listened with great enthusiasm as I read to him the
+newspaper article.
 His Divine Grace was very pleased: “This article will increase your prestige.
 It is very nice article.
 Therefore the newspaper has spared so much space to print it.
 It is very nice.
 It must be